-- Thursday - Outdoor PE kit (for example, joggers, t-shirt, sweatshirt/jumper (or tracksuit) and trainers)
+- Friday - Outdoor PE kit (4LWCB) (for example, joggers, t-shirt, sweatshirt/jumper [or tracksuit] and trainers)

-In addition to this, your child can wear their own clothes on their birthdays as we have always done previously.
+In addition to this, your child can wear their own clothes on their birthdays as we have always done.

-All Year 4 classes will have PE on a Tuesday so children need to please come into school in outdoor PE kit on this day.
+All Year 4 classes will have PE on a Monday and Friday therefore children need to please come into school wearing outdoor PE kit on this day.
 Children must have their hair tied up for PE sessions and no jewellery is allowed in PE for health and safety reasons.
-If your child wears stud earrings and cannot remove these themselves, we recommend that you remove these before your child comes into school.
+If your child wears stud earrings and cannot remove them themselves, we recommend that you remove them before your child comes into school.

-We will complete PE activities outside, if the weather does not permit this on our PE day then your class teacher will let you know when that has been rearranged for via dojo.
+We will complete PE activities outside wherever possible, if the weather does not permit this on our PE day and the hall is not suitable for the lesson then your class teacher will let you know when that has been rearranged via Class Dojo.

 Bags and Water Bottles:

-On a Monday, children will take home a school reading book for the week.
-This needs to then be returned on a Friday.
 All books taken home will be logged.
-If your child has not finished their book in that week, they can keep their book the following week and hand it in on the following Friday.
+If your child has not finished their book that week, they can keep their book the following week and hand it in on the following Friday.

-Your child will continue to have access to the following sites: Bug Club (on Active Learn), Times Table Rockstars, Purple Mash, Espresso and IXL.
+Your child will continue to have access to the following sites: Times Table Rockstars, Purple Mash, Espresso, Spelling Shed and IXL.
 We recommend that your child uses their membership given by the school to the best of their advantage by thoroughly exploring these websites at home.
 These are really amazing and can really help to support and enhance home learning.
 Your class teacher will send these out to you during the first week back in school.

-If your child rides a bike to school and keeps their bike locked in school grounds, you will need to apply for a bike permit.
+If your child rides a bike to school and keeps their bike locked on school grounds, you will need to apply for a bike permit.
 If you would like to apply for a bike permit simply complete the form below.
-The school have limited spaces so will be allocating these to pupils who live the furthest away from school.
-The school will be handing out the permits on Tuesday 8th September.
+The school has limited spaces so we will be allocating these to pupils who live the furthest away from school.
+The school will be handing out the permits in September.
 There will be no bikes allowed on the site until then due to a safe return on the first few days.
 Once the permits are allocated a space will be given and guidance on using it safely.
-Please complete the simple form in the link below if you would like to apply.

-We love to use Class Dojo to communicate with you at home and lots of you will have seen a video of your class teacher that was posted before the summer.
-Please do make sure you are connected to Class Dojo and keep an eye on Class Dojo for day-to-day class and whole-school information, photos and updates of our learning, updates on your child's behaviour and messages from the class teacher.
+We love to use Class Dojo to communicate with you at home and lots of you will have seen photos and videos already uploaded by your child's teacher.
+Please make sure you are connected to Class Dojo and keep an eye on Class Dojo for day-to-day class and whole-school information, photos and updates of our learning, updates on your child's behaviour, and messages from the class teacher.

-A key priority of our school is the relationships between teachers and adults at home, this is to ensure that the children are fully supported both at home and at school.
-Due to the current circumstances, we have had to make obvious adaptations to our routines and regulations and unfortunately this means we have less face-to-face contact between teachers and the adults at home for the time being.
-Therefore, it is important that you do not hesitate to communicate with your class teacher or year leader via class dojo if you have any questions, comments or worries.
+A key priority of our school is ensuring good relationships between teachers and adults at home, this is to ensure that the children are fully supported both at home and at school.
+It is essential that you do not hesitate to communicate with your class teacher or year leader via class dojo if you have any questions, comments, or worries.
 It should be noted that this tool is to be used in an appropriate and friendly way.
-At Southfields Primary School we operate a zero tolerance approach to the use of inappropriate behaviour anywhere on the school site, social media or via our communication systems with parents (*Inappropriate behaviour means disrespectful conduct towards people or property within the school site or via social media).
+At Southfields Primary School we operate a zero-tolerance approach to the use of inappropriate behaviour anywhere on the school site, social media, or via our communication systems with parents (*Inappropriate behaviour means disrespectful conduct towards people or property within the school site or via social media).

-- If your child requires medication or an inhaler in school, please complete the google form and make sure that your child brings this into school to be kept in their classrooms on the first day back.
+- If your child requires medication or an inhaler in school, please complete the Google form and make sure that your child brings this into school to be kept in their classrooms.

-I understand that this letter contains a lot of information to take in, so please feel free to contact your class teacher or year leader if you have any further questions, as always we will try our best to help you.
+I understand that this is a lot of information to take in, so please feel free to contact your class teacher or year leader if you have any further questions, as always we will try our best to help you.